http4k/http4k/README.md

 **Gradle:** ```compile group: "org.http4k", name: "http4k-contract", version: "0.17.0"```

 The `http4k-contract` module adds the facility to declare server-side `Routes` in a completely typesafe way leveraging the lens functionality from the core module.
-These `Routes` are combined into `Modules`, which have the following features:
+These `Routes` are combined into `RouteModules`, which have the following features:
 * **Auto-validating** - the `Route`  contract is automatically validated on each call for required-fields, removing the requirement for any validation code to be written by the API user.
 Invalid calls result in a `HTTP 400 response (BAD_REQUEST)`.
 * **Self-describing:** - a generated endpoint is provided which describes all of the `Routes`  in that module.
 Implementations